Best Playgrounds in Abilene – Rudy’s Top Five

-The first thing I learned is that if you want to have a playground or park all to yourself, you can.
-You just can’t take over any park or playground, Abilene has several facilities you can rent, one particular facility is in Nelson Park.
+The first thing I led is arnethat if you want to have a playground or park all to yourself, you can.
+You just can't take over any park or playground, Abilene has several facilities you can rent, one particular facility is in Nelson Park.
 Festival Gardens is an outdoor playground and facility available for private rentals.
 It is well illuminated for night time events this facility has picnic seating for 160, indoor kitchen facilities, sand volleyball court, three different horseshoe and washer pits, outdoor basketball court, and a playground.
-The outdoor facility is open to the public when it’s not rented out .
-However this playground didn’t make it into the top five although it could have, but the top five offer a lot more for every one.
+The outdoor facility is open to the public when it's not rented out .
+However this playground didn't make it into the top five although it could have, but the top five offer a lot more for every one.

 Nelson Park as it's known 'round these here neck of the woods is located on

 East-South 11th & Loop 322.
 Nelson ranked #1 because it has 5 playgrounds the highlight is Fort Imagination.
 It's made of a high-tech recycled plastic composite material that looks like wood but never needs painting and never has splinters.
 The other four play areas all have the same "super-safety" monkey-bars, slides and swings.